 The Swedish Platform on Risk Commodities

 In Sweden, we annually use large amounts of crops that entail risks in the supply chain linked to climate change, deforestation, reduced biodiversity and human rights violations.
-In the spring of 2022, the Swedish platform on risk commodities was started.
-It is an initiative from Axfoundation, among others, and consists of 24 organizations and companies which will undertake to work for a more sustainable production and consumption of risk commodities such as soy and palm oil.
+In the spring of 2022, the Swedish platform on risk commodities was initiated.
+It is an initiative that consists of 34 organizations and companies that together with Axfoundation would work for a more sustainable production and consumption of risk commodities such as soy and palm oil.

 The Issue

-An example of a risk commodities is soy, which is primarily included in the feed given to food-producing animals.
-As much as 90% of all soy imported into the EU goes to feed for the production of meat, dairy products, eggs and farmed fish.
+An example of a risk commoditiy is soy, which is primarily included in the feed given to food-producing animals.
+As much as 90% of all soy imported into the EU goes to feed to produce meat, dairy products, eggs and farmed fish.
 Another example is palm oil, which today is one of the world’s most important vegetable oils.
 Palm oil and palm kernel oil are partly used directly in certain products, but above all they are used as starting materials for the raw material industry.
-Other commodities cab be coffee, cocoa and wood.
+Other examples of these commodities are coffee, cocoa and wood.

 Climate change, deforestation, reduced biodiversity and increased poverty are challenges linked to crops such as soy and palm oil.
-The Swedish platform on risk commodities is a development of the Soy Dialogue and a Swedish forum for work with challenges linked to the value chain for soy and palm oil.
-ETI Sweden is responsible for the management and development of the platform, to engage current and recruit new members for the greatest possible impact.
+The Swedish platform on risk commodities was a development of the Soy Dialogue and a Swedish forum for work with challenges linked to the value chain for soy and palm oil.
+Ethical Trading Initiative (ETI Sweden) was responsible for the management and development of the platform, to engage current and recruit new members for the greatest possible impact.

 Partners

-In 2021, Axfoundation conducted development work with WWF Sweden, Livsmedelsföretagen and Svensk Dagligvaruhandel.
-It resulted in Soybean Dialogue being broadened to the Swedish platform for risk commodities and coordinated by ETI Sweden.
+In 2021, Axfoundation worked on developing the platform together with WWF Sweden, Livsmedelsföretagen and Svensk Dagligvaruhandel.
+It resulted in the broadening of the Soybean Dialogue into the Swedish platform for risk commodities, nowadays coordinated by ETI Sweden.

 Do you want to know more?
 Contact coordinator Miriam Thunborg.